Professor-Codephreak/automind/README.md

         Conversations are recorded and formatted for future use.
         The "Llama" model generates meaningful responses based on the context of the entire conversation history.

-This integrated system allows users to have dynamic conversations, store and retrieve interaction history, and receive informed responses based on the context of the ongoing conversation.
-The outcome is a sophisticated conversational interface that leverages various Python files to provide an engaging and contextually relevant experience.
+The integrated system allows users to have dynamic conversations, store and retrieve interaction history, and receive informed responses based on the context of the ongoing conversation.
+The outcome is a sophisticated conversational interface leverating automind.py + memory.py + aglm.py to provide an engaging and contextually relevant experience.

 to do<br />
 add download model to UI<br />